 Ostomy is of three types - ileostomy, urostomy, and colostomy.

-Ileostomy is a surgical ostomy that creates an opening in the ileum to bypass the large intestine.
-An ileostomy is indicated in cases of Crohn’s disease, colorectal cancer, ovarian cancer, ulcerative colitis etc. An ileostomy might be temporary or permanent.
-Regular X-rays and follow ups are required to make sure the anastomosis have healed.
+An ileostomy is a surgical ostomy that creates an opening in the ileum to bypass the large intestine.
+An ileostomy is indicated in cases of Crohn’s disease, colorectal cancer, ovarian cancer, ulcerative colitis, etc. An ileostomy might be temporary or permanent.
+Regular X-rays and follow-ups are required to make sure the anastomosis has healed.
 The ileostomy procedure is of two types – end Ileostomy and loop ileostomy

 - End Ileostomy - In an end ileostomy, the colon and rectum are surgically removed and the end of the ileum is brought out through the stoma

 - Temporary/Loop Ileostomy - In a loop ileostomy, the rectum and colon are not removed but a loop from the small intestine is brought out through the small intestine

 Caring for an Ileostomy involves changing the ileostomy pouch regularly and following the guidelines provided by the hospital post the surgery.
 A person with an ileostomy can comfortably do most tasks they were able to prior to the procedure and continue living a normal life.

 Urostomy is the surgical procedure for a urinary diversion that directs the urine to leave the body after surgical removal of the diseased or damaged part of the urinary tract.
 Urostomy is indicated after extensive surgery, spinal cord deformity, neuromuscular disorders, or obstruction.
 The two main types of urostomy are: